use-ink/ink/CONTRIBUTING.md

 1. We won't accept a pull request with `FIXME` or `TODO` comments in it.
    Please try to fix them by yourself and resolve all remaining to-do items.
    If that is not possible then write an issue for each of them and link to the source line and commit with a proper description.
 For more information go [here](#Issues-&-pull-requests).
 1. Document everything properly that you have written, refactored or touched.
 Especially keeping documentation up-to-date is very important.
-For larger portions please try to also update the ink wiki or write a new entry there.
+For larger portions please try to also update the ink! wiki or write a new entry there.
 1. Write tests for your code.
 If your code is hard to test, try to find a design that allows for testability.
 1. If needed also update the [`README`](README.md).
 1. For performance critical parts we also want additional performance tests.